 Supplier satisfaction survey

-To help the State Government and DEECA better understand your experience of the procurement process and identify areas for improvement, we would greatly appreciate your feedback on the procurement process via a short online survey.
+To help the Victorian Government and DEECA better understand your experience of the procurement process and identify areas for improvement, we would greatly appreciate your feedback on the procurement process via a short online survey.

 The survey should take less than 10 minutes to complete.